GangstersPairOfDice/zero-to-hero/README.md

 # Warning

 For first 3 implementations (bigram, mlp. mlp2), I was frankensteining PyTorch logic with tinygrad, therefore it sucks.
 Should not be used for real as it is extremely inefficient.
+More of a study on how neural networks inner workings work.
+There it is okay.

 From mlp_manual_backprop, RNN, and onwards, I write the logic strictly for tinygrad, so it should be okay.